Paisley Methodist Central Hall

 Church Overview

-Methodist Central Halls were intended to provide facilities for wholesome entertainment as well as worship.
-The building is one of the few remaining central halls still in use by the Methodist Church and the only one in Scotland.
+Methodist central halls, such as this, were intended during the great age of the temperance movement to provide community facilities for wholesome public entertainment as well as Sunday worship and religious teaching.
+Paisley’s Central Hall is one of the few remaining such halls still owned and in use by the Methodist Church and is now the only one of its kind left in Scotland.

 Services